dmurdoch/rgl/cran-comments.md

-# 1.3.10

-Responded to the issues raised on the first submission.
-Luke Tierney has said that the R_InputHandlers reference is a false positive.

-# 1.3.9
+# 1.3.12

-This is a minor release, containing several bug fixes and minor updates.
+This contains a number of bug fixes and minor changes.
+Among other things, it fixes the notes shown on CRAN.

-The CRAN checks identify a non-API reference to R_InputHandlers.
-I haven't done anything about this yet; it isn't mentioned in the "Moving into C API compliance" section of WRE.
-It's needed for the X11 display, and I don't know an alternative.